 Unilateral trade arrangements

-Are you exporting or importing from a developing country to a developed one?
-Your goods might benefit from reduced or no tariffs, thanks to a unilateral trade agreement.
+Are you exporting or importing from a developing country to a developed country?
+Your goods could benefit from reduced or zero tariffs, thanks to a unilateral trade arrangement.

-- foster exports and economic development in beneficiary countries
+- promote exports and economic development in the beneficiary countries;

-- assist their efforts to reduce poverty, promote good governance and support sustainable development
+- support their efforts to reduce poverty, promote good governance and support sustainable development;

-- encourage compliance with international standards in the areas of human rights, labour rights and environment protection
+- promote compliance with international standards on human rights, labour rights and environmental protection.

 What does it mean for you?

-- your goods must qualify as originating in the beneficiary country, according to rules of origin established by the specific preference scheme
+- Your goods must qualify as originating in the beneficiary country according the rules of origin set out in the specific preference scheme.

-- product coverage, country coverage and specific rules vary greatly from one agreement/scheme to another
+- Product coverage, country coverage and specific rules vary widely from one arrangement to another.

-Frequently, unilateral trade agreements are conditioned by evolutions in the fields of human rights, sustainable development and good governance in beneficiary countries.
-If there are serious and systematic violations, the providing country can withdraw this benefit until the situation improves sufficiently.
+Unilateral trade arrangements are often linked to developments in human rights, sustainable development and good governance in the beneficiary countries.
+In the event of serious and systematic violations, the providing country can withdraw these benefits until the situation improves sufficiently.

 Providing countries

-Providers of preferential trade agreements include: the EU, Armenia, Australia, Canada, Chile, China, Iceland, India, Japan, Kazakhstan, South Korea, the Kyrgyz Republic, Montenegro, Morocco, New Zeeland, Norway, Russia, Switzerland, Taiwan, Tajikistan, Thailand, Türkiye and the USA.
+Providers of preferential trade arrangements besides the EU include: Australia, Canada, Chile, China, the Eurasian Economic Union (EAEU) Iceland, India, Japan, South Korea, Montenegro, Morocco, New Zeeland, Norway, Switzerland, Taiwan, Tajikistan, Thailand, Türkiye and the USA.

 Find the list of preferential trade arrangements in the world